Applying for Admission: Bachelor’s Degree Programs

 To be considered official, transcripts must arrive in sealed envelopes from each institution attended.

-College transcripts — Applicants who have college-level course work may submit unofficial, in-progress college or university transcripts to UAF for admissions review, but will need to submit official transcripts for applying transfer credit and in order to be fully admitted.
+College transcripts — Applicants who have college-level coursework will need to submit unofficial, in-progress college or university transcripts to UAF for admissions review.
+Official transcripts are required for applying transfer credit and in order to be fully admitted.

 International — See Applying for Admission: International Students page for additional information.